gtagohdev/gtagohdev.github.io/rcr-support.md

 - Indonesian
 - Thai
 - Vietnamese
+- Japanese
+- Korean
+- Tamil

 &nbsp;
 ## More new features in coming versions:
 - To support more specific data handlers
 - To support more in app languages
-- Other potential scanning modes

 &nbsp;
 ## Support Contact